-A close inspection of the clinical metadata unstructured notes column shows that 17 patients (S5, S8, S11, S15, S17, S19, S20, S27, S28, S29, S32, S36, S58, S68, S69, S71, S100) were noted to have some type of bile impairment that would be expected to increase bile acid levels in plasma (including cholangitis, biliary stricture, cholecystectomy, biloma, choledocholithiasis, cholangiocarcinoma, cholangiocarcinoma biliary infection, biliary leak, carcinoma, gallbladder removal, cholangitis, cholangitis, cholelithiasis, cholangitis, biliary anastomotic stricture, complicated bile leak, and biliary leak among others.).
-This, combined with the existing literature linking increased bile acid levels with infection, suggests that our metabolomics data can detect relevant biological differences between healthy and infected patients, despite any design problems caused by differences in sample collection tubes.
-Thus, we suggest the confounders in the metabolomics data are on the level of individual metabolites (differences in some metabolites are artifacts of sample collection, but others are not- depending on the identity of the metabolite in question).
-We believe that the proper path forward is to report the metabolomic results, explicitly discussing the caveat that differential features related to the different tube types used to store the healthy and infected samples are likely due to differences in the sample collection methods.
+A close inspection of the unstructured nodes in the clinical metadata shows that 17 patients (S5, S8, S11, S15, S17, S19, S20, S27, S28, S29, S32, S36, S58, S68, S69, S71, S100) had some form of bile impairment that would be expected to increase bile acid levels in plasma.
+Conditions included cholangitis, biliary stricture, cholecystectomy, biloma, choledocholithiasis, cholangiocarcinoma, biliary infection, and biliary leak, among others.).
+Combined with existing literature linking increased bile acid levels to infection, this suggests that our metabolomics data can effectively detect relevant biological differences between healthy and infected patients, potential issues caused by differences in sample collection tubes.

+We propose that confounders in the metabolomics data are likely specific to individual metabolites: some differences may be artifacts of sample collection, while others reflect genuine biological variation.
+Therefore, we believe that the best approach is to report the metabolomic results while explicitly acknowledging that certain differential features may be influenced by the different types of tubes for storing healthy and infected samples.

-To this end we have added the following text to our discussion section.
+To address this, we have added the following text to our discussion section.

 “These findings suggest that some metabolite features distinguishing healthy from infected samples may be confounded by differences in sample collection.
 Therefore, caution is advised when interpreting metabolites that show differences between healthy and infected samples in this dataset.
 Metabolites identified as industrial chemicals, which are not typically expected to be found in blood, are likely unwanted artifacts.”

 Minor comments